strimzi/strimzi-kafka-oauth/examples/README-authz.md

 For this Strimzi Kafka OAuth supports the use of Keycloak Authorization Services.

 A custom authorizer has to be configured on the Kafka Broker to take advantage of Authorization Services REST endpoints available on Keycloak, which provide a list of granted permissions on resources for authenticated users.
-The list is fetched once, and enforced locally on Kafka Broker for each user session in order to provide fast authorization decisions.
+The list is fetched once, and enforced locally on the Kafka Broker for each user session in order to provide fast authorization decisions.

 ## Authorization example